nxhack/cloudwatch-munin-node/README.md

 * Put your 'AWS Access Key ID' in AWS_ACCESS_KEY_ID. and put your 'AWS Secret Access Key' in AWS_SECRET_ACCESS_KEY.

-Note: Use IAM (relatively) and will be safe.
+Note: Use IAM. will be (relatively) safe.

 Sample of CloudWatch Policy.
 <pre>